sam-andaluri/sam-andaluri.github.io/index.md

-# Solution Portfolio

-The following are a list of solutions I developed for customers and citizen science projects.
-Customer projects are listed first and then the citizen science projects.
-Most of these solutions are architected using AWS.
-Feel free to fork or send a PR for bugs/enhancements.
+The following are a list of blogs, books and projects I developed in the past few years.

 # Blogs